adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 - S3 object upload thresholds and different techniques:
   - Maximum single object size in S3: 5 TB
   - Maximum single upload (PUT) size: 5 GB
-  - For multipart upload, Recommended for files > 100 MB < 5 GB
+  - For multipart upload, Recommended for files > 100 MB < 5 GB. `Object > 5GB multipart is required till 5TB.`
   - Combine Multipart with the  S3 Transfer Acceleration for even better performance when uploading large files over long distances.
 Internally Transfer Acceleration uses CloudFront edge locations to accelerate uploads.

 - customer origins in CloudFront can be S3 buckets, custom origins (outside AWS) , or EC2 instances.
 (This is a go-to solution for improving global performance without migrating workloads to AWS.)